 Introduce them to parts of the city that did not realise existed.

-Contributes to: Aim 2, PO3
+Project Aim 2 Hull 2017 Aim 4

 The City’s Past Interpreted in New Ways

 Made in Hull was successful in presenting the history and heritage of Hull, with star ratings ranging from 4.5 to 5 out of 5 for this aspect of the event amongst the CPT, Artists, Peer Assessors, and Delivery Partners.
 94% of audience members stated that the event experience made them feel more connected with the stories of Hull and its people; and audiences felt it had successfully given a flavour of the last 75 years.